MicrosoftDocs/common-data-model-and-service/common-data-model/sdk/resolution-guidance.md

 ### Resolution guidance (Deprecated)

+> **__Note:__** Resolution guidance has pre-configured  and sometimes obscure behavior that varies depending on the directives provided which could cause the definitions to be resolved into a shape different than expected if not properly configured.
+This feature is now deprecated in favor of the [Projections feature](convert-logical-entities-resolved-entities.md#Projection-overview) which removes all the implict behavior and has more power than resolution guidance.

 To further clarify and illustrate the process that resolves logical entities into a concrete attribute list, consider this example schema: